lordofthebrain/bootstrap-form/README.md

-BootstrapForm, forms for Laravel 5
+BootstrapForm, forms for Laravel 5 and 6
 ==================================

-This is a fork of Dwight Watson's Bootstrap 3 Form Builder updated/re-styled to use Bootstrap 4 classes, etc. in Laravel 5 applications.
+This is a fork of Dwight Watson's Bootstrap 3 Form Builder updated/re-styled to use Bootstrap 4 classes, etc. in Laravel 5 and 6 applications.
 It extends the Laravel Collective form builder to provide you with horizontal form groups completed with labels, error messages and appropriate class usage.

 If you want use Bootstrap 3 install version of this package < v2.0.0